-- Long Range Transportation Plan (LRTP) Updated every four years, the LRTP sets out a vision for the development of the region's transportation infrastructure over 25 years.
+- Long Range Transportation Plan (LRTP) Updated every four years, the LRTP sets out a vision for the development of the region's transportation infrastructure at least 20 years into the future.
 It includes goals and objectives, analysis of regional trends and planned improvement projects. - Transportation Improvement Program (TIP) Updated every two years, the TIP is a fouryear agenda of improvement projects drawn from the LRTP.
-To be eligible for federal funding, proposed projects must be approved by the NJTPA Board for inclusion in the TIP. - Unified Planning Work Program (UPWP)-Updated annually and guided by the LRTP, the UPWP summarizes transportation planning activities to be conducted by the NJTPA staff, member agencies and other transportation agencies in the region. - Air Quality Conformity Determination-The NJTPA is required to conduct an analysis of the air quality impacts of the LRTP and TIP, called a conformity determination, to demonstrate that projects and programs conform to the New Jersey State Implementation Plan (SIP) for meeting and maintaining National Ambient Air Quality Standards (NAAQs).
+To be eligible for federal funding, proposed projects must be approved by the NJTPA Board for inclusion in the TIP. - Unified Planning Work Program (UPWP)-Updated annually and guided by the LRTP, the UPWP summarizes transportation planning activities to be conducted by the NJTPA staff, member agencies and other transportation agencies in the region. - Air Quality Conformity Determination-The NJTPA is required to conduct an analysis of the air quality impacts of the LRTP and TIP, called a conformity determination, to demonstrate that projects and programs conform to the SIP for meeting and maintaining National Ambient Air Quality Standards (NAAQs).